Predicted values and a confidence band are computed and, by default, plotted.

 - fullrange

-Should the fit span the full range of the plot, or just the data?
+Should the fit span the full range of the plot, or just the range of the data group used in each fit?

 - level